 With Tim Pettee serving as President of the newly-formed nonprofit, the entity secured the rights to the underwater lands from the State of Connecticut on April 10, 2017 and completed the acquisition of the lighthouse when the quitclaim deed was executed with the Government Services Administration on May 17, 2017.
 The closing price was $150,000 which was funded through a founding donation from The Pettee Family.

-In September 2017, the group launched the 'Save The Light' campaign to raise $1.5 million to preserve and protect Greens Ledge Light.
-Construction is scheduled to begin in 2018.
+In September 2017, the group launched the 'Save The Light' campaign to raise $2 million to preserve and protect Greens Ledge Light.
+The restoration work - the most significant in the history of Greens Ledge - began in 2018 and is scheduled for completion by the Summer of 2021.